 This is a personal choice, but the life span of dogs is increasing, so don’t discount the older Goldens.
 A Golden can live to 15 years with proper care, although 10-12 years is the average.
 A Golden at 7 to 9 years of age is still full of energy and is quite appropriate for the household that does not want to cope with the activity and training of a younger Golden.
 Senior Goldens can still take long walks, swim, retrieve, and enjoy the favorite part of their day, simply lying near their human companions.
 We rarely get dogs under one year of age into the program.
 However, we consider a dog up to two years old to be a “puppy” because of the energy level and enthusiasm of this breed.

-Puppies less than 6 months of age are occasionally surrendered to Rescue; pregnant females that later produce puppies sometimes also come into the program.
+Puppies less than 6 months of age are occasionally surrendered to rescue, the youngest we have ever rescued was 2 days old!
+Pregnant females that later produce puppies sometimes also come into the program.
 Puppies are made available for adoption after they are 8 weeks old.
 If you want a puppy and are willing to wait for AGR to get one, please file an adoption application now, so that we can put your family on our approved-to-adopt waiting list.
 Then, you will be among the first considered when puppies become available

 The majority of foster families end up adopting the dog they foster, regardless of its age!
 Golden Retrievers are such loving, wonderful dogs that one of any age will steal your heart and become a member of your family within a very short time.
 In fact, families who have adopted senior Goldens rave about what incredible and mellow dogs they are and how quickly they fit right in to the family routine.